bdkrock/PeerfitInterview/questionnaire.md

   - Refer to `Data Solution 4.sql` file for associated query

 #### 5. At what time of day do most users book classes?
 Attend classes?
 (Morning = 7-11 AM, Afternoon = 12-4 PM, Evening = 5-10 PM)
+  - NOTE: There are two alternative solutions to this question based on the wording provided.
+  - `Data Solution 5a.sql` contains the answers to both "book classes" and "attend classes" portions of the question.
+In this solution in which "book classes" is interpreted to mean the reservation time of the classes; it is applicable to both datasets.
+    - According to times of reservation for 200 reservations, most users book classes in the morning (133 classes), as well as attend classes (122 classes).
+  - `Data Solution 5b.sql` contains a solution for the "book classes" part of the question in which "book classes" is interpreted to refer to the `reserved_at` field of the `mindbody_reservations` table, which shows a datetime for when a member actually booked the class (not the time of the class they are booking).
+There is no data in the `clubready_observations` table corresponding to the time at which members booked a class.
+    - According to the time at which reservations were made in the `mindbody_reservations` dataset, most classes were booked by users in the evening (53 bookings).

 #### 6. How many confirmed completed reservations did the member (ID) with the most reserved classes in February have?